OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

           | -Z axis = 5

-        <p>which axis to use when 'prime direction' is set to 'axis of object'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">which axis to use when 'prime direction' is set to 'axis of object'</p>

     <h3>polarity</h3>